aspose-cells/Aspose-Cells-API-Tutorials/english/net/excel-display-settings-csharp-tutorials/hide-tabs-of-spreadsheet/_index.md

 Aspose.Cells for .NET is a popular software library for manipulating Excel files in .NET applications.

-**Where can I find documentation for Aspose.Cells for .NET?**

-Full documentation of Aspose.Cells for .NET is available on Aspose official website.

 **Can I selectively hide certain tabs in a worksheet rather than hiding them all?**

 Yes, using Aspose.Cells you can selectively hide certain tabs of a worksheet by manipulating the appropriate properties.